jwhandley/pandoc_resume/markdown/resume.md

      * English (native speaker)
      * Japanese

-* I have written a [report](https://www.smf.co.uk/publications/uk-vs-us-living-standards/) for the Social Market Foundation using data from 2017 Purchasing Power Parity benchmark to decompose the gap in living standards between the US and the UK
+* I have written a [report](https://www.smf.co.uk/publications/uk-vs-us-living-standards/) for the Social Market Foundation using data from the 2017 Purchasing Power Parity benchmark to decompose the gap in living standards between the US and the UK

-* I frequently post data analysis and economic commentary on [Twitter](https://www.twitter.com/jwhandley17) and [Substack](https://johnhandley.substack.com/)

 ----